frappe/press/press/www/internal/getting-started/local_dev_setup.md

 ## Setting up Proxy server (`n` server)

+Go to the `Proxy Server` list and click `+ Add Proxy Server`.
+Fill in the details as given below:

+Hostname: `n1` (`n2`, `n3`, if you want to create more Proxy servers)

+IP: IP Address of the `n` server.
+Private IP: Private (internal) IP Address of the `n` server.
+Can be found in `Hetzner` console.

+Agent Password: Choose a password and remember it.
+This will be used to access the `agent`.

+Click on save.

+Now, click on the `Actions` dropdown button, which is located next to the `Save` button and click on `Setup Server`.
+The server should go in `Installing` state.

+This will setup the server.
+We use `Ansible` to automate the infrastructure, so, once you click on the `Setup Server` button, `Ansible Play`s will be created and run in the background to setup the server (install necessary software, perform essential configuration changes and more).
+Each `Ansible Play` document creates a number of `Ansible Task`, which is an individual task that will be carried out to setup the server.

+Navigate to `Ansible Task List` and you should see some tasks which will have a particular status.
+For example, `success` means the task completed successfully and `running` means the task is currently running.
+You should confirm that all the tasks are eventually `success`ful.

+After some time, when the tasks have completed to run, the `Proxy Server` will go to `Active` state.

+If there is any error (for example, if the `Proxy Server` goes into `Broken` state) or a task keeps running forever, go to the `Error Log List` and you will most probably find a log that corresponds to the task and more information on why it failed.

 ## Setting up App server (`f` server)

 ## Setting up DB server (`m` server)